MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 13. **Enable Drip Scheduling**: This controls how many bookings can appear on the Field Service Mobile app at one time.
 Set to **No** to allow all bookings for a resource to display  based on mobile settings (view and sync filters).
 Set to **Yes** to display a new field titled **Bookings to Drip**, where you can enter the total number of bookings displayed at one time.
 As a resource completes bookings (sets booking status to completed), more bookings will appear in the bookings tab of the Field Service Mobile app.

 > [!NOTE]
-> Drip scheduling is currently only supported with the legacy Field Service Mobile app.
-Support for the Field Service (Dynamics 365) mobile app is coming soon.
+> The Field Service (Dynamics 365) mobile app currently doesn't support drip scheduling.

 **Save** the record.